Ensembl/ensembl-variation/scripts/examples/README.variant_effect_predictor.txt

 - Substitution of C for T at base 100 on forward strand of chromosome 1:
 1 100 100 T/C +

-- Substitution of CAT for GGC at base 100 on reverse strand of chromosome Y:
+- Substitution of CATTCC for GGC at base 100 on reverse strand of chromosome Y:
-Y 100 102 GGC/CAT -
+Y 100 102 GGC/CATTCC -

 - Deletion of bases 100, 101 and 102 (CTG) on forward strand of chromosome 3:
 3 100 102 CTG/- +